What is AGERTO?

 On the weekends the apprentices have free time.

 Especially young mothers, orphans, street children, neglected, convicts and disadvantaged youth from an underpriviliged environment receive a free professional formation in the following working areas:

 Additionally there are computer, German and French lessons held.

-The apprentices receive support, hope and therefore a perspective for their future until they pass the diploma and can start their independent life.
+The apprentices receive support, hope and therefore an opportunity for their future until they pass the diploma and can start their independent way.